Daily Spurgeon

 May 4

-May the Lord purge us all from this grievous iniquity!
-"The dearest idol I have known, whatever that idol be—help me to tear it from thy throne, and worship only thee."
+"The dearest idol I’ve known, whatever that idol be; help me to tear it from Your throne, and worship only You."

 Closing Prayer